 COVID-19 Update – Be prepared, not scared

 The health and safety of our employees, members, and communities is extremely important to us.
-We are paying close attention to updates about the COVID-19, (the coronavirus) and are following guidance from the Centers for Disease Control and the World Health Organization to ensure that we are taking appropriate precautions in our offices and adequately educating our staff.
+We are paying close attention to updates about the COVID-19, (the coronavirus) and are following guidance from the Centers for Disease Control to ensure that we are taking appropriate precautions in our offices and adequately educating our staff.

 Most importantly, we are prepared to be responsive to changes that could lead to disruption while ensuring access to your money and accounts at Northeast Family FCU.
 We are prepared to continue serving your needs.